sirselim/jetson_nanopore_sequencing/live_basecalling.md

 ### Create sym links to `/usr/bin`

-This is where what I do differs from the suggested instructions.
+Now we have copied `ont-guppy` and all it's contents this is where what I do differs from the suggested instructions.
 I create symlinks of the newly copied binaries to `/usr/bin/` essentially making this version of Guppy (and in this case ONTs version of minimap2) the system-wide versions of these tools.
 Now this might not be for everyone, but I'm comfortable with what I am doing and this works well for me.
 As I stated above I will explain how I deal with other versions of Guppy later on.

 **An important note:** this step has been modified after the release of Guppy 4.2.2, which introduces `guppy_basecall_client` in place of the `guppy_basecaller`.
 This has a HUGE influence when we get to modifying the `app_conf` file soon.